ga-curriculum/ml-workflow-and-best-practices/bias-variance-tradeoff/README.md

 - A machine learning model's performance using bias-variance tradeoff

 ## An Introduction to Bias-Variance Tradeoff
 The bias-variance tradeoff is a fundamental concept in machine learning that describes the balance between underfitting and overfitting.
-It determines a model’s ability to generalize well to unseen data.
+It determines a model's ability to generalize well to unseen data.

 ## Bias
 Imagine we are learning to shoot at a target.
 If we aim without adjusting for the wind and distance, all our shots will land far from the target center.
 In ML terms, a model with high bias makes simplistic assumptions, resulting in poor performance on both training and test data.

-Bias measures how much the model’s predictions differ from the true values due to incorrect assumptions.
+Bias measures how much the model's predictions differ from the true values due to incorrect assumptions.
 High Bias leads to **underfitting (Model is oversimplified)**.
 Models with high bias:
 - Lead to poor performance on both training and test datasets.
 - Do not capture complex patterns.